HMarzban/extension-hyperlink/packages/extension-hyperlink/README.md

 })
 ````

 ### validate

 A function that validates every autolinked link.
 If it exists, it will be called with the link href as argument.
-If it returns false, the link will be removed.
+If it returns `false`, the link will be removed.

 Can be used to set rules for example excluding or including certain domains, tlds, etc.